The bright side of waste..

 Through magnetic cables the electricity gets transferred seamlessly from tile to tile.

 With the same technique on each tile a third - neutral - pole gets created.
 The cardboard trace cuts off the current between the metal grommet – where the cables plug – and the LEDs.
 By pushing on a simple paper clip a bridge gets generated, the current flows and the lights turn on.
 This simple switch makes it possible to turn every tile on and off separately.

 Tetra Clip is the other design of the Tetractory Collection.
 In this design the LEDs are integrated in 3D printed clips.
 As soon as the clips get plugged into the Tetra Pak circuit board, the LEDs illuminate.
 Tetra Clip invites the user to playfully interact.
 The clips are flexibly to arrange and thus give the option to customize the placement of the LED's and therefore the light.
 Furthermore the clips can be used to arrange the Tetra Pak into three dimensional shapes by tightening the material over the lasered structure and fixing it with the clips.
 I designed the clips On both sides of the separating brown cardboard trace are holes with bared circles around.
 By putting the 'noses' of the clips through the wholes, a metal spring contact pushes against the blank aluminum.
 An electric contact is created and the LEDs light up.

-Thanks to 'Tetra Pak' for their donations as well as the interest, time and will to collaborate.
+Thanks to 'Tetra Pak' for the generous donation, information and will for collaboration.